- Places to Explore

 The glass-and-steel bus station is in a modern district on the other side of the river from the town center.
 It commands a good view of the exceptionally long Roman bridge, which spans two forks of this sluggish river.
 On the farther bank is the Alcazaba fortress.

 Some other Roman sites require a drive.
 Across the train tracks in a modern neighborhood is the circo (circus), where chariot races were held.
 Little remains of the grandstands, which seated 30,000, but the outline of the circus is clearly visible and impressive for its size: 1,312 feet long and 377 feet wide.
 Of the existing aqueduct remains, the most impressive is the Acueducto de los Milagros (Aqueduct of Miracles), north of the train station.
-It carried water from the Roman dam of Proserpina, which still stands, 5 km (3 mi) away.
+It carried water from the Roman dam of Proserpina, which still stands, 5 km (3 miles) away.

 Mérida at a Glance